sophiedkk/pyirr/README.rst

 Python implementation of the R package `IRR <https://CRAN.R-project.org/package=irr>`_, all credit goes to the original authors [1]_.
 The package contains functions to calculate coefficients of Interrater Reliability and Agreement for interval, ordinal and nominal data: intraclass-correlations, Finn-Coefficient, Robinson's A, Kendall's W, Cohen's Kappa, and others.
-This is a straight port from the R-package, so it is not particularly Pythonic and mainly made as an exercise to learn more about R. For documentation I highly recommend you head over to the R package page, they put in a lot of effort for the documentation!
+This is a straight line-for-line port from the R-package, so it is not particularly Pythonic and mainly made as an exercise to learn more about R. For documentation I highly recommend you head over to the R package page, they put in a lot of effort for the documentation!

 How to install